More Than a Woman (album): Critical reception

 At Metacritic, which assigns a rated mean out of 100 from mainstream critics, the album received a score of 77, indicating "generally favorable reviews", based on eight reviews.
-AllMusic editor Stephen Thomas Erlewine gave to the album four stars out of five.
-He felt that More Than a Woman is "so consistent, so much a continuation of its predecessor, The Heat, that it may be hard to pinpoint distinctive characteristics."
-He complained that "it lacks a single as undeniable as "He Wasn't Man Enough" [though] much of the album is in a similar sexy spirit."
-He concluded the review, stating that " it was easily one of the most satisfying listens of its kind released that year, and another fine record by Toni Braxton."
+AllMusic editor Stephen Thomas Erlewine awarded it four out of five stars, noting that More Than a Woman was "so consistent" and closely aligned with its predecessor, The Heat, that it can be difficult to distinguish unique characteristics.
+He added that it "lacks a single as undeniable as "He Wasn't Man Enough," though much of the album maintains a similarly "sexy spirit," ultimately calling it "one of the most satisfying listens of its kind released that year" and "another fine record by Toni Braxton."
 Blender wrote a positive review, saying that "while her wailing contemporaries go off the rails with exaggeration, Braxton merely tightens her groove and rides these mellow, meaty melodies."
 Chuck Arnold wrote for People that "her sultry, husky alto shines as she bends and jazzily twists notes with that special Toni touch."
-Arnold realized that "Although the rest of the album doesn't quite match that quality, it's still easily More than your average R&B-pop fare."
+Arnold realized that "Although the rest of the album doesn't quite match that quality, it's still easily more than your average R&B-pop fare."
 Launch.com was positive towards the theme of the songs, writing that "all this anger's not just therapeutic – it also makes her transition to hard hip-hop diva seem sensible, instead of just a marketing move, by grounding it in something real."